From KPIs to concrete steering

 Gross margin

-Order lead time
+Order throughput time

 Customer satisfaction (NPS or CSAT)

-Inventory value or occupancy rate
+Inventory value

 By positioning these as main KPIs, you provide clear direction.
-All other information can be clustered below as sub-KPIs or as part of a departmental dashboard.
+All other information can be clustered below as sub-KPI or as part of a departmental dashboard.
 This way, you maintain focus without losing information.

-Note: Ideally, you make this selection together with management and key personnel from operations.
+Note: ideally, you make this selection together with management and key personnel from operations.
 This ensures that the dashboard is not only functional but also supported.

 Provide KPI meanings with targets and segmentation